GreyNoise-Intelligence/GNQL/README.md

 ## Tips
-- GNQL hates unescaped forward slashes.
-Please escape your forward slashes with backslashes when using the CLI
-- Certain GNQL fields need to be put into quotes, like IP
-- You can query CIDR blocks by doing `"ip:1.0.0.0\/8"`.
-Please note the escaped slash and quotes
 - You can free text search fields by querying `whatever:"*something*"` or search things that start with a string by querying `whatever:"starts with*"`